 What’s the fastest way to insulate your neurons?

 Mozart wasn’t endowed with thick myelin on neurons responsible for playing piano.
 So did others whom we discussed earlier in the post.
 They all developed it.
-And the fastest way to develop it, as experts such as Anders Ericsson who have studied elite performers say, is through Deep Practice.
+And the fastest way to develop it, as experts such as Anders Ericsson who have studied elite performers say, is through Deliberate Practice.

-Deep Practice is the way elite performers practice.
-As part of Deep Practice, you keep raising the difficulty level of your practice a little bit every time you get comfortable at certain level.
+Deliberate Practice is the way elite performers practice.
+As part of Deliberate Practice, you keep raising the difficulty level of your practice a little bit every time you get comfortable at certain level.
 (Note that if you raise the bar too high in one fell swoop, the activity will be too difficult for you to perform.)
 At the elevated level, you’ll likely struggle to accomplish the task with the earlier ease.
 However, you continue at this new level, seeking feedback, say, from a coach and trying to perfect every move.

-To give an example of Deep Practice, if you want to become better in math quicker, raise the difficulty level of your practice problems once you hit cruise mode with the current set.
+To give an example of Deliberate Practice, if you want to become better in math quicker, raise the difficulty level of your practice problems once you hit cruise mode with the current set.
 If you keep practicing at the same level, you stop thickening myelin.

-Deep Practice, however, is not easy.
+Deliberate Practice, however, is not easy.
 Practicing at the edge of your ability is hard.
 It’s difficult to put in more than 3-4 hours of such practice a day.
 But if you can get comfortable with discomfort and pull off those few hours consistently, you’ll reap serious rewards.

 Because it’s hard and you need to stick with the task for long, you need to show grit, the biggest indicator of success, in order to make it.
 You may learn how grit makes the difference here: